VVestin/MistyJSLesson/content.md

 # `this` keyword
 --

-- The value of a property can be a function!
-A function which is the property of an object is called a _method_ --
+- functions on objects are _methods_
+--

-- Similar to Java, `this` refers to the object the method is a property of (most of the time) --
+- `this` is the object the method is a property of
+--